31n81t/cautious-waffle/README.md

 As script uses bitcoin-cli for generating wallet you need to have it installed on system.

 Instrictions:
-Clone repo: git clone https://github.com/31n81t/cautious-waffle.git \n cd cautious-waffle/ \n chmod +x addrgen.sh  \n
+Clone repo: git clone https://github.com/31n81t/cautious-waffle.git cd cautious-waffle/ chmod +x addrgen.sh
-./addrgen.sh \n
+./addrgen.sh